HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - Simple demo of how all these drawers combined look

 - Advanced Options folder will always be drawn for global behavior control

-- By the time I create this, I haven't implemented Texture with KEYWORD.
-So I use a FeatureFolder to

 - Find this at Shader -> ShaderGraphGUI -> ShaderGraphGUI Demo.shadergraph